 Pregnancy Category C

 It is not known whether Modafinil or its metabolites are excreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when Modafinil tablets are administered to a nursing woman.
+Because many drugs are excreted in human milk, caution should be exercised when Modafinil is administered to a nursing woman.

 Safety and effectiveness in pediatric patients have not been established.
-Modafinil tablets are not approved in this population for any indication.
+Modafinil is not approved in this population for any indication.

 In a controlled 6-week study, 165 pediatric patients (aged 5 to 17 years) with narcolepsy were treated with Modafinil (n=123), or placebo (n=42).
 There were no statistically significant differences favoring Modafinil over placebo in prolonging sleep latency as measured by MSLT, or in perceptions of sleepiness as determined by the clinical global impression-clinician scale (CGI-C).